LeBlanc Build Guide by baekstra

 Remember that Pink Wards are extremely useful when placed strategically, and those 75g can potentially save your life.
 Even better, it might also net you a kill you wouldn’t have spotted otherwise.
 An in-depth explanation of this can be found in the next section, "Vision, Wards, Warding & their jungler".

-After your basic starting items, you should be going for Morellonomicon or Abyssal Scepter depending on your lane and playstyle.
+After your basic starting items, you should be going for Morellonomicon or Abyssal Mask depending on your lane and playstyle.

 A comparison of the two items can be found in the maths spoiler in the end of this section.